jbossdemocentral/brms-car-insurance-demo/README.md

 See the tagged releases for the following versions of the product:

-TODO: - v1.0 is BRMS 5.3.1 deployable, running on JBoss EAP 6.
+- v1.0 is BRMS 5.3.1 deployable, running on JBoss EAP 6.